cbrownaz24/Linux-File-Tree/README.md

-# Assignment 4 - Directory and File Trees
+# Directory and File Trees

-This repository contains the provided files for Assignment 4.
+This project mimics the file tree hierarchy found in Unix-based OS.